We're an affiliate

 In this article, I will take you through the proven situations and conditions that may make your dog develop feelings of jealousy and also cover some steps on how to deal with jealous dogs.

-Dogs have the ability to show different emotional feelings including sadness and happiness just like humans.
+Dogs can show different emotional feelings including sadness and happiness just like humans.
 Larger than that, canines can feel and show more than we can estimate.

 A recent study on dog behaviors done by two psychologists reveals that just like humans, dogs do experience jealousy towards their owners and other dogs.